 However, some forensics laboratories may accept experience with firearms as a sufficient substitution.
 Occasionally police officers gain further instruction and enter the field.

 Because there is a growing interest in the field of forensic science, competition is likely to heat up.
 Aspiring ballistics experts with a degree in criminal justice or forensics may have the best chances of being hired.

 Salary and Outlook

 Ballistics experts are specialists in the field of forensic science.
-According to the U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook, the median national annual salary for ballistics experts, who are classified under forensic science technicians, is $56,750.
+According to the U.S. Bureau of Labor Statistics’ (BLS) 2019 Occupational Employment Statistics, the average national annual salary for ballistics experts, who are classified under forensic science technicians, is $63,170.

-The BLS expects job growth to be significant for forensic science technicians—17 percent through 2026.
+The BLS expects job growth to be significant for forensic science technicians—14% through 2029.

 Actual salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.